 - Auto focus with a single, user selected focus point

 - Auto exposure bracketing (5 images around 1/2 to 1 stop difference between each shot.
 For HDR use)

 - Spirit level

 There is more to IQ than the camera – here the lens plays a big role.
-Additionally, image quality is hugely affected by the person behind the camera!
+You, the person behind the camera, are the most important factor!
 It’s a case of learning the camera’s capabilities and limitations, the lens’ strengths and weaknesses and then using them to maximise the quality of the output.

 11.9 stops?
 That is not bad at all!
-Fuji Velvia has been measured at 5 stops and we did ok with it.
+Fuji Velvia has been measured at 5 stops and we fine with it.
 I always shoot with the histogram displaying in RGB mode, so I can see at a glance if the shadows or highlights are being clipped.
-If they are then I don’t live with it, I deal with it!
-It’s either time to go into HDR mode by turning on the exposure bracketing or time to use some ND grad filters.
+If they are, then I don’t live with it, I deal with it!
+It’s time to go into HDR mode by turning on the exposure bracketing or time to use some ND grad filters.

-It is true that the RP suffers with more noise in the shadows than other cameras when lightening the shadows during RAW conversion.
+The RP suffers with more noise in the shadows than other cameras when lightening the shadows during RAW conversion.
 But it isn’t so great as to make the image unusable.
-Indeed, it’s not even likely to be noticeable after resizing the image for normal viewing on screen or for printing.
-And noise removal software does exist… In any case, I use Topaz Labs AI Clear as part of my workflow regardless of whether the image has noise in it.
+It’s not even likely to be noticeable after resizing the image for normal viewing on screen or for printing.
+And noise removal software exists… I use Topaz Labs AI Clear as part of my workflow regardless of whether the image has noise in it.
 If it has, AI Clear eliminates it, so I just don’t find criticisms of the RP’s image quality very compelling.
-To the contrary, it takes great images.
+It takes great images.

 When shooting landscapes, I don’t really care about camera performance.
 Landscape photography is not about speed.
 However, when I recently shot a wedding with the RP (two RP’s actually) I gained more insight into how the camera performed.